InserirAquiNome/crypto/full_node.md

 This is a setup of a bitcoin full node running on a RPi3 hardware.
 I run other nodes but this is my first bitcoin full node on an ARM machine.

-My RPi3 run a Linux OS, without X. This even make the cost of running this node lower.
+My RPi3 run a Linux OS, without X. This even make the cost of running this node lower, because I won't need a monitor.
 I don't need a software license because Linux is Free Open Source Software (FOSS).
  And bitcoin is also FOSS.

-And I access my node through SSH.
+And I access my node through SSH, so I don't even need a mouse or keyboard.
+It's only the RPi3, it's power supply, micro sd card and an 8GB USB memory stick.

 ## Software - Download the client